nfroidure/whook/README.md

  since i couldn't manage to find some fulfilling my needs.
 It's in an early stage, nothing is definitive, please challenge this API!

+**There is also not a single line of code currently.
+I'm till in the API design process.
+Feel free to add issues, give advice and even enters the early dev team.**

 ## Principles: The wireable REST framework

 Hooks are working with abstract requests/responses while the routes are wrapping